jaymar33/CodeaRealm-v2/README.txt

-README.txt
+# README.txt

-**Note:** This version does not yet include Firebase/XAMPP.
-**To add in future iterations:** Firebase for authentication and user management, as well as a backend for persistent data handling.
+**Note:** This version includes Firebase integration for authentication and user management, as well as Judge0 API for secure code execution.

 ---